University Administrative Policies

 1. General

-Described herein are policies and procedures for the administration of sub-awards in support of sponsored projects.
-These policies and procedures are intended to ensure compliance with government regulations and the terms of individual sponsored agreements and provide for adequate monitoring of the activities of sub-recipients.
-Although federal regulations include purchase orders in their definition as subcontracts, for the purpose of this policy, purchase orders issued for standard and routine goods and services are not considered sub-awards.
+The purpose of this policy is to ensure compliance with federal regulations and the terms of individual sponsored agreements and provide for adequate monitoring of the activities of sub-recipients.
+Although federal regulations include purchase orders in their definition of subcontracts, for the purpose of this policy, purchase orders issued for standard and routine goods and services are not considered sub-awards.

 Sub-award administration consists of pre-award activities (negotiation and preparation of sub-awards) and post-award activities (subsequent administration, accounting, and monitoring of sub-awards).
-The responsibility of sub-award administration is shared by the following University areas:
+The responsibility of sub-award administration is shared by the following University entities:

 • Contract and Grant Accounting Department (Main Campus)